Innovation in the Office: How to Increase Productivity Levels.

 On average, office workers lose more than 85 minutes to distractions, and almost 60% will say they would prefer a quieter work environment.
 Unfortunately, the amount of noise depends on team sizes and a type of work a particular group of employees needs to complete.

 In some situations, noise is unavoidable, especially if teamwork is promoted through company culture.
-What we advise our clients to install are vinyl floors with a rubber underlay which has insulative properties.
+What we advise our clients is to implement sound proofing measures such as installing are vinyl floors with a rubber underlay which has insulative properties.
 Alternatively, you can lay down carpeting which is especially beneficial in multiple-floor office buildings, where bottom floors always get the short end of the stick and hear every chair and person above them move.

-Sometimes the most innovative office design elements have been around for ages, we just haven’t discovered their benefits until recently.
+Some of the most innovative office design elements have been around for ages but we just haven’t discovered their benefits until recently.

 Plants, for instance, can contribute to a 15% increase in productivity by simply elevating employees mood and satisfaction with their environment.
 Colours are also rarely considered, and people often insist on painting the workspace according to their personal preference, not thinking about the effect it may have.
 An innovative office design is employee-centric.
-All modern solutions are focused on keeping employees actively engaged and highly concentrated on their work, as it is the only way to maximise their productivity.
+All modern solutions are focused on keeping employees actively engaged and highly concentrated on their work.